-Add terms like indexes, bibliography and catalogs to your keyword searches to locate finding aids available.
+Add terms like indexes, bibliography, and catalogs to your keyword searches to locate finding aids available.
 They are particularly important in using the microform collections.
-For example, the keyword search, British colonial records indexes, will identify A Guide to British Public Record Office, Colonial Office, Class 5 Files, an index to a 53 reel collection (Records of the British Colonial Office, Class 5) available in the Microform & Multimedia.
+For example, the keyword search, British colonial records indexes, will identify A Guide to British Public Record Office, Colonial Office, Class 5 Files, an index to a 53 reel collection (Records of the British Colonial Office, Class 5).

 The Ward M. Canaday Center, located on the fifth floor of Carlson Library, is a repository of original primary source documents.

-• The University Archives, which record the history of the Univeristy of Toledo through files, photographs, clippings, and other documents produced here.
+• The University Archives, which record the history of the University of Toledo through files, photographs, clippings, and other documents produced here.

 • Manuscript Collections, which are the records of other organizations and individuals entrusted to the Center, such as local businesses, non-profit organizations, and authors.

 • Rare books, including first editions and older books that document contemporary life